rackspace-cookbooks/rackspacecloud/README.md

 ]
 ```

-### Example Recipe with LVM
+### Example Recipe with LVM:

-Below is an example of a simple recipe that creates 2 100GB cloud block storage volumes and uses LVM to create a logical volume group, format them, and mount them at /var/log.
-This example uses the [Opscode LVM recipe](https://github.com/opscode-cookbooks/lvm)
+Below is an example of a simple recipe that creates 2 100GB cloud block storage volumes and uses LVM to create a logical volume group, format the filesystem, and mount at /var/log.
+This example uses the [Opscode LVM recipe](https://github.com/opscode-cookbooks/lvm).

 ```ruby
 include_recipe 'rackspacecloud'